rmey/BYOK-LUKS/README.md

 ## Disclaimer
 This is a Proof-of-Concept and should not to be used as a full production example without further hardening of the code:
 - use compiled code instead of a shell script
-- ask for IAM Service Id API key with password input
+- ask for IAM Service Id API key with password input or store API Key outside in your CI/CD automation and pass as parameter to the script
 - clear the memory after the unwrapped DEK is passed to cryptsetup luksOpen
 - rotate Root Keys often
-- use code obfuscation techniques
+- eventually use code obfuscation techniques
 - use a regular cron job to track the state of the Customer managed root key, once deleted the volume should be instantly unmounted, you could use meta data of Key Protect API to get state information about the key
-- you should regular track access to the keys with IBM Cloud Activity Tracker please check here for the [Integration][4] and the events Key Protect is generating
+- you should regular track access to the keys with IBM Cloud Activity Tracker please check the description of the  [Integration][4] and the events Key Protect is generating

 ## References
 [1]: https://console.bluemix.net/docs/infrastructure/BlockStorage/accessing_block_storage_linux.html#mounting-block-storage-volumes